What is Specialty Coffee?

 Environmental Arbitrage — Who Pays the Price?

-In Brazil, robusta coffee is increasingly dependent on irrigation and mechanization, particularly in Espírito Santo and Bahia.
+In Brazil, Robusta coffee is increasingly dependent on irrigation and mechanization, particularly in Espírito Santo and Bahia.
 And in Indonesia, most smallholders operate on 1–2 hectare plots, with little access to improved seedlings or expansion support.

 Rethinking Value in Specialty Coffee